What Is A Quitclaim Deed And How Does It Work?

 In the event of a divorce, grantors can remove their ex-spouse’s name from the property deed or title.
 A title insurance company may want to ensure that the potential owner (in this case, an ex-spouse) doesn’t try to claim ownership in the future.

 However, both you and your ex-spouse will continue to have your name on the mortgage even if you file a quitclaim deed.
 If you wish to have the name of your ex-spouse removed, you’ll need to refinance the mortgage.

 Clearing A Title Defect

-Perhaps you found out that there’s a cloud on the title.
-What this means is there is an unreleased lien, claim, or document which could make the property title seem invalid.
-In this case, you can initiate a quitclaim deed which will release the interest in the property so that you’ve essentially cleared your title.
+Perhaps you found out that there’s a cloud on a property’s title.
+What this means is there is an unreleased lien, claim or document that could make the property title seem invalid.
+In this case, you can initiate a quitclaim deed, which will release the interest in the property so that you’ve essentially cleared your title.

 What Are The Limitations Of A Quitclaim Deed?

 In some states, transferring the title to a new owner can trigger tax payments, even if you’re simply gifting property to someone.
-This is where it’s best to consult a real estate professional to see whether a quitclaim deed is the best choice or whether you can add verbiage that can exempt the grantee from the transfer tax.
+This is where it’s best to speak with a real estate professional to see whether a quitclaim deed is the best choice, or whether you can add verbiage that can exempt the grantee from the transfer tax.
 Consult a real estate attorney and/or tax professional in your area.